blackbaud-community/Blackbaud-CRM-Record-Operation-With-Search/README.md

 We then create an object for the parameter we are setting in the add form, Queries, specifying that it is a collection of the records array we created.
 Then, we call the open dialog for the add form, specifying event handlers we created earlier for showing and saving the form.
 Finally, we execute the main function which calls all the rest of the code.
 ### The Information Library Page
-We’re almost there!
+We're almost there!
 Now we just need to modify the page to call our JavaScript action.

 ``` xml
 <Action ID="0E96CC61-EFD6-4462-BC2A-593C93423223" Caption="Move" ImageKey="RES:recordoperationspec" Visible="=Fields!GROUPEDBY=0" Enabled="=(Fields!OTHERSCANMODIFY orelse Globals.CurrentAppUserIsSysAdmin() orelse String.Compare(Globals.CurrentAppUserID.toString, Fields!OWNERID, True) = 0)" CaptionResourceKey="$$move">